kevin-rounsavelle/wp-cms-importer/README.md

 - Title of the post or page
 - URL (slug) of the post or page
-- Active status of doc - i,e published or draft.
+- Active status of doc : i,e published or draft.
+- Doc Type : page, post or custom post type.
 - Author / creator of the post or page.
-- Doc Post | Published Date.
+- Doc Post Date | Published Date.
 - Doc last edited date.
 - Page or Post HTML content
 - Images that have been cleaned from WP-specific CSS and paths.